dropbox/pyxl/README.md

 Pyxl uses support for specifying source code encodings as described in [PEP 263](http://www.python.org/dev/peps/pep-0263/) to do what it does.
 The functionality was originally provided so that python developers could write code in non-ascii languages (eg. chinese variable names).
 Pyxl creates a custom encoding called pyxl which allows it to convert XML into regular python before the file is compiled.
 Once the pyxl codec is registered, any file starting with `# coding: pyxl` is run through the pyxl parser before compilation.

 To register the pyxl codec, one must import the [`pyxl.codec.register`](https://github.com/dropbox/pyxl/blob/master/pyxl/pyxl/codec/register.py) module.
-The **Installation Process** makes it so that this always happens at python startup via the final `sudo python finish_install.py` step.
-What this step is doing is adding a file called `pyxl.pth` in your python site-packages directory, which imports the `pyxl.codec.register` module.
+The **Installation Process** makes it so that this always happens at python startup.
+This happens via a file called `pyxl.pth` which gets installed in your python site-packages directory, which imports the `pyxl.codec.register` module.
 Anything with a `.pth` extension in the site-packages directory is run automatically at python startup.
 Read more about that [here](http://docs.python.org/library/site.html).

 Some people may prefer avoiding adding pyxl.pth to their site-packages directory, in which case they should skip the final step of the installation process and explicitly import `pyxl.codec.register` in the entry point of their application.